konradha/explore-ising-ml-model/README.md

 micromamba activate repro-ising-ml
 micromamba install -c conda-forge numpy tqdm pytorch scikit-learn matplotlib
 # e.g.
+python generate_configs.py
 python apply_model.py 20 500 100 20 mlnn

+# args are: L num_configs num_T num_epochs model
+# L           -- 2d Ising model PBC grid with size L * L (fixed in `generate_configs.py` -- change at will
+# num_configs -- number of configurations to generate per temperature
+# num_T       -- number of temperatures to generate samples for in [0.05, 5]
+# num_epochs  -- number of training epochs
+# model       -- either "slnn" or "mlnn"
 ```

+`apply_model.py` runs a training loop for `num_epochs` on data in the following way:
+1. SLNN: here we only take configurations into account that have positive magnetization (see paper for reasoning
+   on separating hyperplane)
+2. MLNN: takes all configurations into account

+For both cases we sample from data equidistant from `T_c`, ie. we only train on data in the union of the intervals
+[0.05, 1.] and [4., 5.].

 #### Comparing a little